sehmaschine/django-grappelli/docs/contributing.rst

 We are happy to see patches and improvements with |grappelli|.
 But please keep in mind that there are some guidelines you should follow.

+To file an issue with Grapelli, see `contributing <https://github.com/paulshannon/django-grappelli/blob/master/CONTRIBUTING.rst>`_ on github.

 .. _requirements:

 Requirements